twoChar/chek/README.md

 1- First you need to install [NodeJs](https://nodejs.org/en/)

-2- Cloning this repository and in the terminal:
+2- Clone this repository, and in the terminal, run:

 ### `npm install`

-In the project directory, you can run:
+3- In the project directory, you can run:

 ### `npm start`